inneralien/SimShop/docs/quickstart.rst

 QuickStart
 ==========
-Here is a short example of running a simulation on a design that's already setup for |SIM|.
+Here is a short example of running a simulation on a design that's already setup for SimShop.
 Using a very simple design that can be downloaded from
-<here tarball> or <here zipball> I'll run a simulation with |SIM|.
+<here tarball> or <here zipball> I'll run a simulation with SimShop.

 .. todo::
     Add the actual file links